Independent research and operating notes on AI Software Delivery Control.

 A coding assistant that suggests a function is a productivity tool.
 A coding agent or workflow that can open a pull request, modify a GitHub Actions file, use a service token, call an MCP tool, publish a package, or trigger CI/CD is something else.

 It has entered the software delivery path.
 From that point, the useful governance question is not only whether the code is correct.
-It is whether the workflow had authority to take the action.
+It is whether the workflow had authority to take the action and whether the team can defend the action later.

 The missing artifact